joseyanezperez/qa-automation-repo/README.md

 Github Actions:

--Java CI With Maven: execution with Chromedriver ->Attached mostRepeatedWord.txt as artifact on the Github action execution folder mostRepeatedWordChrome
+-Java CI With Maven Chrome: execution with Chromedriver ->Attached mostRepeatedWord.txt as artifact on the Github action execution folder mostRepeatedWordChrome

 -Java CI With Maven Fiferox: execution with Firefoxdriver